Ontario Colonoscopy Clinics performs 3 types of procedures:

 Sedation is given for the procedure; therefore, you will need to arrange for someone else to drive you home.

-The colonoscopy is a very safe procedure, but as with any invasive test, there are some risk.
+The colonoscopy is a very safe procedure, but as with any invasive test, there are some risks.
 A perforation or hole in the bowel is made in less than 1 in 3000 cases.
 If this occurs, surgery may be required to repair the bowel.
 The likelihood of detecting a colon polyp or a colon cancer is much higher than the chance of a perforation.

-About the Polypectomy or Polyp Removal
+About the Polypectomy

 Polyps are small, mushroom shaped growths that form on the inner lining of the colon.
 If left alone, some polyps will continue to grow in size and can develop into colon cancer.
 If a polyp is seen during your colonoscopy, your doctor will use a thin wire snare to lasso and remove it.
 The polyp can then be retrieved and sent for microscopic evaluation.
 Your doctor will ask you for a follow-up at the office to discuss the results.